 Institution building at all levels and for all actors

-Conflict resolution in specific cases, to ensure that human rights are respected, to support greater livelihood security for the respective communities and also to learn lessons that can feed into the policy processes
+Conflict resolution in specific cases, to ensure that human rights are respected and historical injustices against indigenous peoples and local communities are addressed and redressed; to support greater livelihood security for the respective communities and also to learn lessons that can feed into the policy processes

 National and sub-national level policy dialogue, including for instance the creation of multi-stakeholder platforms that become active instruments for policy reform on matters relevant to protected areas, human rights and local people

 The situation at country and regional level is very uneven, as indicated earlier, and therefore the articulation of specific strategies to move forward has to be done on a contextual basis; there is no blueprint that can serve the process in every place.
 IUCN, working within a “One Programme” concept that brings together the strengths and experience of its constituents, will have to devise specific strategies at regional and country levels and in specific protected areas.
-Within that context, notwithstanding the diversity of situations, addressing the two lines of action of the above list – conflict resolution (especially in relation to the rights of local people and the need to redress past injustices) and policy dialogue for reform, will be fundamental areas of intervention in most countries where IUCN and Members are active.
+Within that context, notwithstanding the diversity of situations, addressing the two lines of action of the above list – conflict resolution (especially in relation to the rights of local communities and indigenous peoples and the need to redress past injustices) and policy dialogue for reform (especially to ensure the recognition of human rights and securing community land tenure),, will be fundamental areas of intervention in most countries where IUCN and Members are active.
 This is where the Whakatane Mechanism comes in.

 7. The Whakatane Mechanism